BENLKAMLENourdine/DM/README.md

 2. Start implementing the UI/UX in nuxt3 following the Atomic design (Divide components into Atoms, Molecules, Organisms, Templates and Pages)
 3. Use Static data for a minimalist working app
 4. Start building the HTTP server
-5. Implemente the communication between the server and the app using pinia for state management
+5. Implement the communication between the server and the app using pinia for state management

 ## Setup